FritscheLab/whiteRRabbit/doc/whiteRRabbit.md

    - Counts missing and empty values.
    - Calculates top N frequencies for categorical data.
    - Computes mean, SD, and quartiles for numeric fields.
+   - Attempts to parse date/datetime columns and optionally shifts them by ±5 days if `--shift_dates` is set.
 4. **Overview Assembly**: Creates an overview table summarizing all scanned files.
 5. **Output Generation**: Produces either `.xlsx` or `.tsv` outputs based on user preference.